using-blazor-lessons/lessons-in-2025-q1/README.md

 </table>
 ```

-When you now run the app, the cunched number will give you a good impressing of the initialization sequence of store and page.
+When you now run the app, the cunched numbers will give you a good impression of the initialization sequence of store and page.
 Also, how fast and in which sequence store changes are computed.